Events and festivals

 Date: 4 July 2015

-Organized by the American International Club of Geneva, the event features the largest American Independence Day fireworks display outside of the United States.
-Live music and shows for children as well as American dinner and buffet are organized throughout the day at Grand Saconnex.
-Registration in advance is required.
+Organized by the American International Club of Geneva, the event features live music and shows, games for children as well as American dinner and buffet.
+Event is organized throughout the day (from 3pm) at Grand Saconnex.
+Registration in advance is required (full fee CHF 50).